droolio/Nauticus/readme.txt

 Q. Why does Nauticus have to use a chat channel?

-Because Blizzard's SendAddonMessage() API alone - which was really designed and is effectively limited for guild and raid addon comms - is insufficient to get the times spread further across your server.
+Because Blizzard's SendAddonMessage() API - which was really designed and is effectively limited for guild and raid addon comms - is insufficient to get the times spread further across your server.
 This ultimately affects availability and accuracy of the times.